melezhik/outthentic-dsl/README.md

     For every check expression in check expressions list.
         Mark this check step in unknown state.
         For every line in input text.
-            Does line match check expression ?
+            Does line match check expression?
 Check step is marked as succeeded.
             Next line.
         End of loop.
         Is this check step marked in unknown state?
 Mark this check step in failed state.
         Next check expression.
     End of loop.
-    Are all check steps succeeded ?
+    Are all check steps succeeded?
 Input text is verified.
     Vise versa - input text is not verified.

 A final _presentation_ of verification results should be implemented in a certain [client](#clients) _using_ [parser api](#parser-api) and not being defined at this scope.